Deltares/D-FAST_Morphological_Impact/docs/techref.md

 * `char_times` for computing the associated time and weight factors
 * `estimate_sedimentation_length` for computing the characteristic length scale of the impact
 * `dzq_from_du_and_h` for computing the spatial pattern of dzq based on the change in velocity magnitude and local water depth
-* `main_computation` for computing the minimum, mean and maximum impact patterns of the measure on the bed levels after one year
+* `main_computation` for computing the minimum, mean and maximum impact patterns of the intervention on the bed levels after one year

 # Software Maintenance